klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 As for Professor Fama and his colleagues, did this experience shake their belief that volatility is the only measure of risk or that the market is efficient?
 Apparently not.
 In 2007, with mortgage-backed security prices already dropping rapidly, Fama said in an interview, "The word 'bubble' drives me nuts," and went on to explain why people could trust housing market values.
 "Housing markets are less liquid, but people are very careful when they buy houses...The bidding process is very detailed."

-## Chapter 6: Efficient Markets and Ptolemaic Epicycles
+## Ch 6: Efficient Markets and Ptolemaic Epicycles

 ...the Ptolemaic system met two major criteria of a useful scientific hypothesis: it was "predictive" in correctly forecasting where various celestial bodies would be at future points in time, and it was "explanatory" because it codified a system of planetary motion...I liken the continued belief in EMH to the unyielding acceptance of the Ptolemaic system after Galileo had shown that the new sun does not revolve around the sun.